 Master of Architectue, Florida Agricultural and Mechanical University, 2005 Bachelor of Science in Architectural Studies, Florida Agricultural and Mechanical University, 2002

-Daisy-O’lice I. Williams is an Assistant Professor in the Department of Architecture.
+Daisy-O’lice I. Williams is an Associate Professor in the Department of Architecture.
 Over the course of her career, she has taught design communication, architectural theory, and design studio at the beginning and graduate levels.
 Williams specializes in architectural visualization and teaches in the program’s media curriculum in addition to coordinating first year studios.
 Her research and teaching is driven by the underlying assumption that what we use to design influences what we are able to design.
 She is particularly interested in modes of communication that directly engage the human experience.

 Williams is committed to investigating and increasing African-American presence and participation in architectural education.
 Her work on strategies for increasing diversity awareness among student populations has been published as the coauthored chapter “Race and Gender in Architecture: A Distance Learning Model” in the book, Spaces Unveiled: Invisible Cultures in the Design Studio.
 Her research on the early history of architectural education at Historically Black Colleges and Universities will be included as a chapter in a forthcoming book on architectural education in the United States.
 Williams has also participated in two NEH Summer Institutes to support research on a digital humanities project entitled Freedom’s Fortress.
 The project’s goal is a virtual re-creation of the social and physical setting of 1860s Fort Monroe and nearby Phoebus (downtown Hampton, Virginia) where nearly 10,000 enslaved people sought refuge as “contrabands of war”.